Justified in Christ: The Doctrines of Peter Martyr Vermigli and John Henry Newman and Their Ecumenical Implications

 “Irritation,” “contention,” “fear,” “exasperation.”
 These are a few of the words that former Catholics who are now evangelical Protestants use to describe religious conversation among Catholic family and friends.
 Reasons for this tension are numerous.
 Holy Ground explores these reasons and provides tools for Christ-honoring engagement.

-Chapters of Books
+Chapters of Books and Digests

 “Theological Contours of Monergism in the Final Judgment: A Reformed Understanding” in Justified in Jesus Christ: Evangelicals and Catholics in Dialogue, edited by Dr. Steve Hoskins and Dr. David Fleischacker.
 Proceedings of the National Dialogue of Catholics and Evangelicals 2014-2017 (University of Mary Press, 2017).